tawnthanh/lazy-dresser/project-setup.md

 2. Allow the user to create "closets" that will pertain all the outfit variations they could want.
 This closet could be work, party, casual, athletic, etc.

-3. Advance the randomization algorithm so it does more than just compare the colors and ensure all the components are there.
-I would like to have the user be able to filter the randomization based on color, clothing item, style, and occasion.
+3. Advance the randomization algorithm so the randomization is not only based on color and clothing item, but can be based on style and occasion the person is looking for.

 4. A big stretch that I would love is to integrate outside retail sites into the app to allow users to see how the item they're interested in integrates to their wardrobe.